ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

   by hitting the `Esc` key once, instead of holding `Alt` before pressing the following command character.
-- Although many navigational commands can be achieved also by using "arrow keys" on your keyboard, some times using their `Ctrl-` counterparts is more efficient since it doesn't require you to move away your hands from the main alphanumeric portion of the keyboard.
+- Although many navigational commands can be achieved also by using "arrow keys" on your keyboard, sometimes using their `Ctrl-` counterparts is more efficient since it doesn't require you to move away your hands from the main alphanumeric portion of the keyboard.
 - Many people find the need to use `Ctrl` key more often than